-With all of the competition in the wedding industry, even getting website visitors in your local market can be a big win!
-Once they arrive on your website, however, it’s vital that you guide them to take the next step by submitting a lead to get in touch with your business.
-It’s easy to get swept up in your own desires and ideas when building your website, but ultimately you need to think about how your prospects will view and interact with it in order to drive more conversions.
+With the amount of competition in the wedding industry, just getting website visits from your local market can be a big win!
+Once a couple makes it to your site, it’s vital that you guide them to take the next step by submitting a lead.
+It’s easy to get swept up in your own desires and ideas when building a website, but ultimately you need to think about how couples will view and interact with it in order to drive more conversions.

-Don’t worry; your website is a channel that can be optimized, just like any of your marketing channels!
-Read on for six easy ways to optimize your website for leads and inquiries.
+Your website is a channel that can continually be optimized, just like any of your marketing channels!
+Read on for six easy ways to optimize your website for generating leads and inquiries.

 Reduce form fields

-When it comes to reducing friction for your website visitors, reducing the length or number of fields used in your form is one of the easiest ways to boost your conversion rates.
+When it comes to creating an easy experience for website visitors, reducing the length and number of fields used is one of the easiest ways to boost conversion rates.
 The fewer fields the visitor has to fill out, the more likely they are to submit a lead.
-Inevitably, though, shortening your contact forms is a trade-off – shorter forms generate more leads, but longer forms generate higher quality leads.
-The key is to think hard about which fields you truly need and which fields you can forego until you get the chance to learn more at the next point of contact or at the appointment.
-At the very least, you’ll want name, email, phone number, and wedding date; the rest depends on your service category and routing needs.
+Inevitably, though, shortening your contact form can be a trade-off – shorter forms generate more leads, but longer forms generate higher quality leads.
+The key is to give a lot of thought to which fields you truly need and which fields you can forego during this initial contact.
+At the very least, you’ll want to acquire their name, email, phone number, and wedding date; the rest depends on your service category and routing needs.
 Just remember: Keep it simple!

 Prioritize form placement

 If you want your website visitors to submit a contact form to get in touch, give your form top placement on your website.
-While today’s web users are used to scrolling past the “fold” to learn more, placing your contact form above the “fold” guarantees that they’ll see it regardless of their next action.
+While today’s web users are familiar with scrolling past the “fold” to learn more, placing your contact form above the “fold” guarantees that they’ll see it regardless of their next action.
 In fact, Education Guru Alan Berg suggests adding a contact form to each page of your website to guide visitors towards submitting an inquiry.
-Whichever option you choose will ultimately depend on the layout and design of your website, but whatever you do, just don’t hide your contact form by placing it too far down on your homepage or by putting too many steps between their entrance and the form.
+Whichever option you choose will ultimately depend on the layout and design of your website, but whatever you do, don’t hide the contact form by placing it too far down on your homepage or creating multiple steps to get to it.

 Utilize your reviews

-Your WeddingWire reviews are easy to find and evaluate on your Storefront, but if a potential client is looking at your website you want to make sure they can find them there, too.
-When deciding whether or not to submit a lead through your website, couples are looking for proof that your work is quality and that your past clients were happy with the results of all your efforts.
-If a couple is reviewing your website, you’ve already made it through several stages of consideration and offering rave reviews will help make their decision easier.
-Select a few of your best reviews and add them to your website to help convince prospects that your business is the best choice.
-Make sure you add them close to your contact form so a happy client is one of the last things they see before deciding whether to commit.
+Your WeddingWire reviews are easy to find and evaluate on your Storefront, but if a potential client is looking at your website they should be able to find them there, too.
+When deciding whether or not to submit a lead through your website, couples are looking for proof that you provide a high quality service and that your past clients were happy with the results.
+If a couple is reviewing your website, you’ve already made it through several stages of consideration and offering rave reviews from other couples will make the decision easier for them.
+Select a few of your best reviews and add them to your website to show couples that your service is the best choice.
+Make sure they are located close to your contact form so a happy client is one of the last things they see before deciding whether to contact you.

 Show off your awards